DarkHypothesise/small-ac/README.md

 Modify the 'BlacklistedTrigger' and 'LimitedTrigger' variables in the script to include the triggers you want to detect.

+"TriggerSec" is the number of seconds being monitored and "TriggerCount" is the limit for how often a trigger can be used within that time frame.

 ![image](https://user-images.githubusercontent.com/107435103/236684685-61b8370e-8d06-45b9-a4b2-f63c0545f8b7.png)

 Restart your FiveM server and the script will be active.